Space Itself Is Expanding: Gravity and General Relativity Explained

 If our accelerometers are correct, we’re being pushed upward at 1 g or 9.8 meters/sec per second — in which case, every sqrt(Re**3/GM) = 13.4 minutes we have in effect been pushed upward one full earth radius, amid non-uniform, geometrically expanding rulers.

 This is simple but counterintuitive.
 Whatever our accelerometers and other measurement devices say, it’s hard to stop thinking of The Ground we stand on as our intuitive ‘stationary’ reference.
 Few of us are comfortable performing the experiment shown in the figure below: of a scientist (perhaps a graduate student or intern) stepping off a cliff to confirm that when a ball is thrown or a cannon ball is fired, it isn’t curving toward earth in a parabola — it’s simply moving at constant velocity in a straight line.

-So even as we understand General Relativity, we may be tempted to dismiss our accelerometer readings and continue to believe that apples fall toward the earth — not that earth’s surface pushes us upward, and pushes trees upward, until an apple’s stem snaps — and that the ground continues to accelerate upward until it collides with stationary apples.
+So even as we understand General Relativity, we may be tempted to dismiss our accelerometer readings.
+We prefer to believe that apples fall toward the earth — not that earth’s surface pushes us upward, and pushes trees upward until an apple’s stem snaps — while the ground continues to accelerate upward until it collides with stationary apples.

 We’ve seen that even Einstein, the originator of the general relativity theory, was confused about the expansion of space, and was ultimately forced by evidence to retreat from a notion of fixed size space, in favor of an expanding model.

 Accelerating expansion of space containing non-uniform matter is perceived by surface dwellers as attraction between denser objects, and as apparently curved trajectories for objects actually moving unaccelerated in free fall.

 In this sense, we have explained the illusion of gravity.